 for assembling and shipping.
 Many interfaces (~35 EUR), DIY kits (27 EUR) and various

-adaptors (4-12 EUR) were produced by Noby, but his shop is no longer available.
+adaptors (4-12 EUR) are produced by Noby, try his shop.

 Check Sell My Retro shop.
 There are various sellers who offer divIDE interfaces and accessories such as CompactFlash cards and various adaptors.

 In UK, RWAP Software offers extended version named divIDE Plus, with custom board layout and changes in firmware have been made to allow the interface to work in 128k BASIC mode.